-A declarations page is a summary of your insurance policy – it includes important stuff like coverage amounts, deductible, who’s covered, and more.
+A declarations page is the summary of your insurance policy—it includes important details like coverage amounts, deductible, who’s covered, and more.

 What’s a declarations page?

-Your insurance policy is essentially just a contract between you and your insurance company.
-And, like most legal docs, it’s pretty long and complicated, but it also has a summary, which in insurance speak is called a declarations page.
+Your insurance policy is a contract between you and your insurance company.
+And, like most legal documents, it’s pretty long and complicated—but it also has a summary, which is known as a declarations page.

-This page, often referred to as a dec page, should be your go-to for important info like how much coverage you have on your place, what types of endorsements were added on to your policy, and even any discounts you may be eligible for.
+This page, often referred to as a dec page, is your go-to for important info like how much coverage you have on your property, what types of endorsements were added on (if any), and more.

 A breakdown of a typical declarations page

 - Who is insured aka “named insured” (and at what address)